elsampsa/valkka-core/README.md

 ## Why this library?

 Valkka is *not* your browser-based-javacsript-node.js-cloud toy.
-We're writing a library for building large ip camera systems in LAN (or virtual-LAN / VPS) environments, capable of doing simultaneously massive live video streaming, surveillance, recording and machine vision.
+We're writing a library for building large ip camera systems in LAN (or virtual-LAN / VPN) environments, capable of doing simultaneously massive live video streaming, surveillance, recording and machine vision.

 Lets take a look at a typical video management system architecture problem:
 - Stream H264 video from an IP camera using the RTSP protocol